AMO-05/Amazon_Product_Capstone_Project/README.md

 - Cleaned null/missing values
 - Removal of irrelevant columns
 - Formatting of joined text into properly spaced and capitalized text
+- Convert data to table: 'Ctrl + T', to have a functional Excel Table
 - Created calculated columns: `Rating_score`, `Price Bucket`, `Potential Revenue`

 ---